cloudtruth/terraform-provider-cloudtruth/docs/resources/group.md

 ### Optional

 - `description` (String) A description of the group
-- `users` (List of String) The CloudTruth users who are members of the group
+- `users` (Set of String) The CloudTruth users who are members of the group

 ### Read-Only